American-Arab Anti-Discrimination Committee: 20th century

 During the 1970s American Arabs' concerns about negative media images grew as a result of the Arab–Israeli conflict and Arab countries' defeat in the 1967 Arab–Israeli War grew.
-Founder James Abourezk initially was motivated by unfair stereotyping of Arabs in media, anti-Arabism in general and the Abscam sting where Federal Bureau of Investigation agents posed as Arabs.
-He brought together more than 60 Arab leaders from around the nation who agreed to form the committee.
-Abourezk has stated: "When we started up people used to ask us why we started.
+ADC was founded in 1980 by James Abourezk, the first Arab-American United States senator, and Arab-American political activist James Zogby.
+Abourezk initially was motivated by unfair stereotyping of Arabs in media, anti-Arabism in general and the Abscam sting where Federal Bureau of Investigation agents posed as Arabs.
+He helped bring together more than 60 Arab leaders from around the nation who agreed to form the committee.
+Abourezk stated: "When we started up people used to ask us why we started.
 Now they ask us for our opinion on things.”

 After the 1982 Lebanon War, ADC began organizing demonstrations and marches.
 The war increased Arab Americans' willingness to speak out in general, as well as groups' use of the term "Arab American" to self-identify.

 In 1985, ADC offices suffered a series of violent attacks.
 On August 16, a bomb exploded in the American-Arab Anti-Discrimination Committee office in Boston, severely injuring two police officers.
 On October 29 an arson fire damaged the ADC office in Washington, D.C.
 On October 11, the day after the Achille Lauro incident where a Jewish American was shot and thrown overboard, Alex Odeh, ADC's west-coast regional director, was killed in an explosion when he opened the door to his office.
 The Federal Bureau of Investigation (FBI) suspected Jewish Defense League and Jewish Defense Organization members.

 Although Jewish Defense League leader Irv Rubin, who lived in Southern California, made controversial statements about the bombing, the investigation focused on Robert Manning and his wife Rochelle who fled to Israel.
 They eventually were prosecuted on another bombing charge and Manning is serving a life sentence on that charge.